HarFProFour12/projectgen/README.md

 * Components
 * Wiring (for hardware projects)
 * Step-by-step instructions
-* Code (when applicable)
+* Code (when is needed)

 ![Build Guide](images/build_guide.png)

 For hardware projects, the wiring section explains says the components should be connected.

-For software projects, the wiring section is not shown since it is not needed.
+For software projects, the wiring section is not shown, since it is not needed.

-The generated code can also be copied directly from the window using the "Copy code" button.
+The code can also be copied directly from the window, with the "Copy code" button.

 ## How It Works